-The Northside Sun blistered Attorney General Jim Hood today in an editorial criticizing the contracts from his office to campaign contributors and comparing his "pay to play" reputation with that of his former campaign contributor and former outside counsel and special attorney general Joey Langston.
+The Northside Sun blistered Attorney General Jim Hood today in an editorial criticizing the contracts from his office to campaign contributors and comparing his "

 Maybe it’s just a coincidence that some of Attorney General Jim Hood’s largest campaign supporters also happen to get a big slice of the state’s litigation business he farms out to private attorneys.